-Welcome to the the Vanderbilt University English Department Graduate Program.
+Welcome to the Vanderbilt University Department of English Graduate Program.

 The Ph.D.
 Program in English offers coursework and research supervision in all areas of British, American, and Anglophone literature, film, cultural studies, and literary theory.
 We aim to produce first-quality scholars, critics, and teachers of literature and culture for colleges and universities.
 Our program is small, focused, and dynamic, featuring:

-- Opportunities for interdisciplinary work, including graduate-minor programs in Gender Studies and American and Southern Studies
+- Opportunities for interdisciplinary work, including graduate-minor programs in Gender Studies and American Studies.

-- Affiliations with the Folger Shakespeare Library in Washington, D.C., the Newberry Library in Chicago, the Dickens Project at the University of California, Santa Cruz, The English Institute at Harvard University, and the School of Criticism and Theory at Cornell University
+- Affiliations with the Folger Skakespeare Library in Washington, D.C., the Newberry Library in Chicago, the Dickins Project at the University of California, Santa Cruz, the English Institute at Harvard University, and the School of Criticism and Theory at Cornell University.

 - A comprehensive system of mentoring and advisement from the first year through the search for academic employment.

 NRC Rankings of English Doctoral Programs - Vanderbilt English Ph.D.
 Program Ranked #1 among Small Prestigious Programs